 Abstract

-is a concern such as in job interviews, courtroom cases, courting romantic partners or in learning situations.
-Though thousands of studies have been conducted on , many difficulties continue to arise.
-Amongst the problematic issues regarding the study of is knowing definitively when is in fact occurring where the truth is unknown or unclear.
+Misrepresentation is a concern across many social contexts such as in job interviews, courtroom cases, courting romantic partners or in learning situations.
+Though thousands of studies have been conducted on misrepresentation, many difficulties continue to arise.
+Amongst the problematic issues regarding the study of misrepresentation is knowing definitively when it is in fact occurring; where the truth is unknown or unclear.

-We have developed a shortened version of a vocabulary overclaiming task that reliably reveals the tendency of people to misrepresent their personal knowledge The “word knowledge task” (WKT) was used in a series of studies to assess .
+We have developed a shortened version of a vocabulary overclaiming task that reliably reveals the tendency of people to misrepresent their personal knowledge overclaiming The “word knowledge task” (WKT) was used in a series of studies to assess overclaiming as a misrepresentation of personal knowledge, its conceptual nature and factors that may influence the tendency to overclaim.

 In study 1, a vocabulary list was generated to challenge the knowledge of 248 participants.
 Panel selected vocabulary words were presented one at a time while participants indicated whether they “knew or used” each of the words by giving a “yes” or “no” response.
-Following the presented list of vocabulary words, a surprise definition task was administered to determine . was defined as missing or bogus responses to words individuals had claimed to know.
-This procedure produced reliable measures of in over 90 percent of all participants.
-Forty-five participants were assessed for the potential relationship between and social desirability responding.
-We hypothesized that individuals with a higher tendency toward social desirability would produce more , but the relationship between SDRS and was not significant.
+Following the presented list of vocabulary words, a surprise definition task was administered to determine overclaimingthe accuracy of their claims.
+Overclaiming was defined as missing or bogus definitions to words individuals had claimed to know.
+This procedure produced reliable measures of overclaiming in over 90 percent of all participants.
+Forty-five participants were assessed for the potential relationship between overclaiming and social desirability responding.
+We hypothesized that individuals with a higher tendency toward social desirability would produce more overclaiming but the relationship between SDRS and overclaiming was not significant.

 In study 1, participants were asked if they “knew or used” each presented word.
 Consequently, study 2 examined the possibility that the results were affected by instructional ambiguity.
-In addition, study 2 determined if was related to self-esteem or influenced by social norms.
+In addition, study 2 determined if overclaiming was related to self-esteem or influenced by social norms.
 To examine instruction ambiguity, participants were given two word knowledge tasks.
-First, individuals were asked, as in study one, yes or no, if they “knew or used” each word were administered the Rosenberg Self-esteem scale, second set of words the participant was asked, “yes” or “no”, if they could “define or provide a synonym for each word in WKT-2 were given a surprise definition task for both sets of words.
-The results from study 2 indicated a significant effect for instruction, scores increased when participants were specifically asked if they could “define” the listed words.
-Increased with more explicit instructions reduces the likelihood that was purely the result of misunderstanding instructions or misestimating one’s knowledge.
-Study 2 also examined the role of social norms on .
-Participants in high norm condition were told that most college students know 75 percent of the words, while participants in the low norm condition were told that college students know only 25 percent of the words.
-Participants in the high norm condition had significantly higher scores.
-The observation that scores change with social norm manipulations that reflects misrepresentation.
-On the other hand, the relationship between and self-esteem scores was not significant.
+First, individuals were asked, as in study one, yes or no, if they “knew or used” each word Participants were then administered the Rosenberg Self-esteem scale, followed by a second set of words where the participant was asked, “yes” or “no”, if they could “define or provide a synonym for each word in WKT-2.
+They were then given a surprise definition task for both sets of words.
+The results from study 2 indicated a significant effect for instruction, overclaiming scores increased when participants were specifically asked if they could “define” the listed words.
+Increased overclaiming with more explicit instructions reduces the likelihood that overclaiming was purely the result of misunderstanding instructions or misestimating one’s knowledge.
+Study 2 also examined the role of social norms on overclaiming.
+Participants in a high norm condition were told that most college students know 75 percent of the words, while participants in the low norm condition were told that college students know only 25 percent of the words.
+Participants in the high norm condition had significantly higher overclaiming scores.
+The observation that overclaiming scores change with social norm manipulations may suggest that overclaiming reflects misrepresentation.
+On the other hand, the relationship between overclaiming and self-esteem scores was not significant.